ishotoli/fabric-sdk-java/README.md

-# Java SDK for Hyperledger Fabric 1.3
+# Android Java SDK for Hyperledger Fabric 1.3
+### With this project you can run Fabric Java SDK on your Android device

 Welcome to Java SDK for Hyperledger project.
 The SDK helps facilitate Java applications to manage the lifecycle of Hyperledger channels  and user chaincode.
 The SDK also provides a means to execute user chaincode, query blocks